yrhooke/exhibit/README.md

 - [ ] dockerize or otherwise consider deployment
 - [ ] add autocomplete + pagination + remove filter to search
 - [ ] add test suite

+re: hosting - I did my research.
+We're going to set up for Heroku now, and maybe switch over to DigitalOcean or other provider using docker down the line.
+Heroku is probably faster